Equestrian Camping near Fort Riley, KS

 Milford State Park offers horseback riding opportunities around Milford Lake with multiple equestrian-friendly campgrounds.
 Sunset Ridge has primitive camping sites alongside five cabins named after horse breeds, with covered picnic shelters, tables, and grills at each site.
 Eagle Ridge provides horse pens and accommodates RVs with full hookups.
 The campground has spacious sites with water views and is located near the beach area.
 Campers report seeing wildlife including blue herons, bald eagles, and golden eagles during their stays.

 The equestrian campground at Milford State Park features horse stalls and dedicated trails for riding.
 Tuttle Creek State Park's Randolph area, approximately 30 miles east of Fort Riley, also provides equestrian sites with water access and shower facilities.
 Primitive camping areas throughout both parks accommodate hammocks and tents.
 The parks maintain hiking paths that double as horse trails, with sunflowers and butterfly populations visible during migration seasons.
-Trail access points connect directly to camping areas, allowing riders to easily explore the surrounding landscape.
+Trail access points connect directly to horse camping areas, allowing riders to set out directly from their sites without trailering to a separate trailhead.
 Limited shade exists at some equestrian sites, so visitors should plan accordingly during summer months.

 1. Woodland Hills — Milford State Park